nosas/blog/keras_tuner_tensorboard/article.md

 We'll create a model from scratch and use my [ToonVision dataset](../toonvision/classification/#the-toonvision-dataset) to train and evaluate the model.

 The model will be a convolutional neural network (CNN).
-It will have two "blocks", each of which will have a single convolutional layer and two max pooling layers.
+It will have two "blocks", each of which contains a single convolutional layer, two max pooling layers, and a dropout layer.
 The final layer will be a fully-connected layer (Dense) with four output nodes, one for each of the four Cog types.

 ```python